 If you or one of your loved ones was arrested in Logan, you can depend on Darwin Overson to provide your family with personalized, around-the-clock legal support.
 To get a free, completely confidential assessment of your case, call Darwin at (801) 758-2287.
 Darwin is available to make emergency visits to jails and holding centers.

-What is the Court Process After You’re Arrested in Logan?
+What Is the Court Process After You Are Arrested in Logan?

-Being charged with a crime is an overwhelming experience, especially if you’re not familiar with Utah’s criminal justice system and the court process that follows after an arrest.
-Depending on factors like the defendant’s age and the nature and severity of the charges against him or her, this process takes the following steps:
+Being charged with a crime is an overwhelming experience, especially if you’re not familiar with Utah’s criminal justice system and the court process that follows an arrest.
+Our Logan criminal defense lawyers have years of experience handling criminal cases in Logan and other areas of Utah.
+Depending on factors like the defendant’s age and the nature and severity of the charges against them, this process might involve the following steps:

 - If you were charged with a felony, the first step is called the first appearance.
 You will receive formal notice of the charges against you.

-- After the first appearance comes the preliminary hearing, which is when the prosecutor will try to prove not that you are guilty, but that there is probable cause to believe you could have committed the crime.
+- After the first appearance comes the preliminary hearing.
+The prosecutor does not have to prove that you are guilty but that there is probable cause to believe you committed the crime.
 If there isn’t enough evidence, the case will be dismissed.

 - If you were charged with a misdemeanor, your first step is the arraignment, which is when you will plead “guilty” or “not guilty.”
 There are also several other pleas, which are less common.